socialbodylab/Pleat-Generator/README.md

 A Quill sketch that allows for interactive pleated textile pattern generation.
 Ready for print.

 # Building
-Please install leiningen, instructions can be found [here](http://leiningen.org/).
+Please install Leiningen, instructions can be found [here](http://leiningen.org/).

 Then simply navigate to the folder that stores this repository and run `lein uberjar`